 Monitor your search query reports closely - look for increased use of convenience and supply modifiers as availability and fulfilment is valued more.

-Searches containing “near me” start to fall as “online” services pick up.
+The graph shows that searches containing “near me” start to fall as “online” services pick up.

 If your business offers quick deliveries (and can still fulfil them), ensure it’s prominent in messaging, listings and on-site.
 Searches for next and same-day delivery will only continue to grow.